Jaykul/Xml/README.md

 #### New-XElement
 > Creates a new XML element [System.Xml.Linq.XElement] from XmlDsl or a standard ScriptBlock.

+#### Add-XNamespace (Alias `ns`)
+> Registers a namespace with a -prefix to avoid needing to specify namespaces inside the XmlDsl scripts.

 #### ConvertFrom-XmlDsl
 > Converts XmlDsl to a standard ScriptBlock.
 If you are creating individual documents, ignore this command and send your XmlDsl directly to the New-X* commands above.
 However, for improved performance when calling New-X* commands multiple times with the same XmlDsl template, use the output of this function for those New-X* commands combined with -BlockType Script to bypass the overhead of conversion.

 Version History:
 ================

 * **2.0** This was the first script version I wrote.
 It didn't function identically to the built-in Select-Xml with regards to parameter parsing
 * **2.1** Matched the built-in Select-Xml parameter sets, it's now a drop-in replacement, BUT only if you were using the original with: Select-Xml ... | Select-Object -Expand Node
 * **2.2** Fixes a bug in the -Content parameterset where -RemoveNamespace was *presumed*
 * **3.0** Added New-XDocument and associated generation functions for my XML DSL
 * **3.1** Fixed a really ugly bug in New-XDocument in 3.0 which I should not have released
 * **4.0** Never content to leave well enough alone, I completely reworked New-XDocument